 WARNING: Use only unleaded fuel, damage to the pollution control system and catalytic converter will occur if leaded fuel is used.
 Do not use fuel system cleaning agents.

-Shut off engine and do not smoke while refueling.
+Shut off engine and no smoking while refueling.
 A fire or explosion may occur.

 Filler Cap